adev73/EFCore-LoadParentWithChildren-Example/README.md

 # EFCore-LoadParentWithChildren-Example
-Small project to explore ways of loading parent->child (where parent &amp; child are the same class) objects using Entity Framwork
+A small project to explore ways of loading parent -> child (where parent &amp; child are the same class) objects using Entity Framework Core and LinQ